-- 1. IV tubing and IV fluid

-- 2. Angiocath needle

-- 3. Alcohol preps

-- 4. Pressure infuser, BP cuff, or IV pump
+- 2. Angiocath needle - 3.
+Alcohol preps4.
+Pressure infuser, BP cuff, or IV pump

 RIGHTS OF MEDICATION ADMINISTRATION

 1. Right Medication

 - a.
 Make sure that the medication is the correct medication indicated by the GMV Standing Orders and check it against the medication label. - b.
 Double-check the generic vs. non-generic names of medications.
 Many names are similar and have a potential for error.
 If you aren't sure, reference your SO Manual or Quick Reference Guide! - c.
 Check the expiration date on the label.